 Not all trash bags are made equally.
 To find the best trash bags on the market, our team researched 38 of the top options and purchased 9 of the most popular to test side-by-side.
 We purchased all of these products at retail and then put them to use.
 We loaded them with weights to test strength, filled them with smelly trash to gauge odor control, examined every bag for quality control, and judged their dispensing system.
 We keep our testing independent, objective, and thorough to bring you a comprehensive review to help you quickly and easily find the best trash bag for your needs.

 Keeping up with cleaning the house can be a chore enough.
 The last thing you want is to spend too much time deciding which cleaning products to buy.
-Our domestic experts have tested a variety of sanitation staples, from the top-ranked paper towels to the best vacuum cleaners, and even our favorite sponges.
+Our domestic experts have tested a variety of sanitation staples, from the top-ranked paper towels to vacuum cleaners, and even our favorite sponges.
 And, check out our picks for the top trash cans on the market to go with your fresh new bags.

 The simplehuman Code M Custom Fit Drawstring bags are the best we tested, provided they fit your trash can.
 Simplehuman makes a whole line of trash bags, like many other manufacturers.
 However, unlike others, they make all of their bags to fit in their own branded trash cans; each with a lettered size.
 Any given lettered size has a volume and a shape.
 Two different letters might have the same or similar volume but different shapes.
 Simplehuman wants you to use their trash cans and bags together, but their bags can also work well in other cans.
 Ascertaining which simplehuman model works for you can be a little tricky, but we can tell you that “Size M” simplehuman bags work in at least some “tall kitchen” trash cans.